-If you’re buying a car that it normally costs the dealer $10,000 to purchase, there’s no way you’re going to walk away with it for $8,000 no matter how hard you haggle.
-If you’re looking to get a good deal, you need to keep in mind that the dealer is looking to make money, and you need to make sure you know what the vehicle is actually worth.
-Before you even think about going to the dealership, look up the Kelly Blue Book value for any models that you are considering so that you know what is reasonable.
+If you’re buying a car that normally costs the dealer $25,000 to purchase, there’s no way you’ll walk away with it for $20,000, no matter how hard you haggle.
+Just as you want to get a good deal, the dealer is looking to make money.
+You need to know what the vehicle is actually worth.
+Before you even think about going to a dealership, look up the Kelley Blue Book value for any models you are considering.

-If you fall in love with a different model on the lot, take a second to steal a quick look at its value before you start naming or considering prices.
+If you fall in love with a different model on the lot, take a second to steal a quick look at its value on your smartphone so you know what is reasonable before you start negotiating prices.

 Learn the Games Car Dealers Play

-Make a Reasonable Offer—And Stick to It
+Make a Reasonable Offer and Stick to It